 If you already have a running virtual host on a VMware hypervisor, but would like to take advantage of the scalable hardware and MaxIOPS storage technology, it is possible to import VMware systems to UpCloud.
-To get your existing server running in the cloud you will need to upload the server image to a new cloud host, convert it to the RAW format, copy the converted image to a new storage drive and reconfigure the host.
+To get your existing server running in the cloud you will need to upload the server image to a new cloud host, convert it to the RAW format, copy the converted image to a new storage drive, and reconfigure the host.
 This migration guide goes through each step in detail to help you transfer pre-existing virtual servers to the cloud.

-Deploy a new server
+Deploying a new server

 - Select the zone to where you wish to upload the server image.
 The geographical zone closest to you will allow faster upload.